GooTechnologies/learn/manual/editor/viewport/index.md

 <img src="drop.png" alt="Drag drop from file system"/>

-By dragging and dropping files on the viewport you can issue an asset import of that file.
+By dragging and dropping files on the viewport you will issue an import of that file.

 The currently supported importable files include: